bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/parittas.md

 in *añjali*, and lifting up the ceremonial string.

-The string is wound up at the beginning of the last chant, *Mahā-kāruṇiko nātho* or *Bhavatu sabba-maṅgalaṃ*, which should be kept in mind by the last bhikkhu or *sāmaṇera*.
+The string is wound up at the beginning of the last chant, *Mahā-kāruṇiko nātho* or *Bhavatu sabba-maṅgalaṁ*, which should be kept in mind by the last bhikkhu or *sāmaṇera*.

 Before royal ceremonies, the invitation starts with A.